How to Clean & Remove Mold from Windowsills

 What you need

-Steps to clean remove mold and mildew from windowsills and frames
+How to remove mold and mildew from windowsills and frames with bleach

 Remove any window treatments and nearby rugs.
 Place a towel under the window to protect the floor.